SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/includes/step-4-recipients.md

     > [!NOTE]
     > You can also specify just the email address.
 The name will then not be available as a template variable.

-* <!-- onsite--> (requires the Marketing SMS licence) Each recipient (row) can also contain a mobile phone number (after the email address) if you are creating SMS mailings.
-(For example: "John Smith, john@company.com, 99999999".)
+* Onsite: Each recipient (row) can also contain a mobile phone number (after the email address) if you are creating SMS mailings.
+For example: "John Smith, john@company.com, 99999999".
+Requires the Marketing SMS licence.

 > [!NOTE]
 > If you only have the mobile phone number and want to send an SMS, you can enter the following: " , , 99887766".